 For a trip to Maine, there will be a lot of great things to see and do.
 Besides the rugged outdoors, there is also a significant amount of history and culture to soak up during a trip.
 Maine has a vibrant tourist industry, and there are many fantastic places to stay in.

-Here is a list of the 12 best camping sites in Maine.
+Here is a list of the 14 best camping places in Maine:

 Moody Beach RV Campground